collective-soundworks/soundworks-shared-clock/README.md

 > `shared-clock` is an example application of the [`soundworks`](https://github.com/collective-soundworks/soundworks) framework.

-This application presents the implementation a simple clock running in a synchronized transport.
+This application presents the implementation of a simple clock running in a synchronized transport.

 ```
 git clone https://github.com/collective-soundworks/soundworks-shared-clock.git